rust-lang/rust/CONTRIBUTING.md

 local modifications, run `env CLIPPY_TESTS=true cargo run --bin clippy-driver -- -L ./target/debug input.rs`
 from the working copy root.

-### Running Clippy Against Clippy
+### Linting Clippy with your changes locally

-Clippy CI runs all lints defined in the version of the Clippy being tested pass (that is, don’t report any suggestions).
+Clippy CI only passes if all lints defined in the version of the Clippy being tested pass (that is, don’t report any suggestions).
 You can avoid prolonging the CI feedback cycle for PRs you submit by running these lints yourself ahead of time and addressing any issues found:

 ```
 cargo build